 Coffee Table Substitutes

 There’s nothing wrong with thinking outside the box.
 Upholstered ottomans with trays placed on top are popular coffee table substitutes.
 They can add an element of softness and comfort.
 Storage trunks also work well and allow for a placed to store blankets and other items.
 There’s also no rule saying you must have only one coffee table.
 Some people prefer to purchase two smaller tables that can be moved around the room.
-Garden stools, upholstered stools and small benches can also do the trick.
-For more examples check out these coffee table alternatives for small rooms.
+Garden stools, upholstered stools, and small benches can also do the trick.
+For more examples check out coffee table alternatives for small rooms.